Cheap Health Insurance

 Bear in mind that there are no standardised tiers of extras cover in Australia like there are for hospital cover, so different providers may use different words like ‘base’, ‘basic’, ‘simple’ or ‘starter’ to describe their cheapest policies.

 For hospital cover, this is known as an ‘excess’ and is a set amount of money you agree to pay your insurer for each claim you make.
-As a general rule, opting for a higher excess when taking out a policy can result in cheaper premiums, with the obvious drawback that you would be left with a bigger bill should you need to make a claim.
+Opting for a higher excess when taking out a policy can result in cheaper premiums, with the obvious drawback that you would be left with a bigger bill should you need to make a claim.

 For extras, you won’t be charged an excess but depending on your policy you may have to pay what’s known as a ‘gap’, which is the proportion of your medical costs that remains after your health insurance provider pays you a benefit.